capnproto/capnproto/doc/rpc.md

 the host only assigns it an ID specific to the connection over which it was sent.

 Capability-based design patterns -- which largely boil down to object-oriented design patterns -- work great with Cap'n Proto.
-Such patterns tend to be much more agile than traditional ACL-based security, making it easy to keep security tight and avoid confused-deputy attacks while minimizing pain for legitimate users.
+Such patterns tend to be much more adaptable than traditional ACL-based security, making it easy to keep security tight and avoid confused-deputy attacks while minimizing pain for legitimate users.
 That said, you can of course implement ACLs or any other pattern on top of capabilities.

 ## Protocol Features